p-ranav/argparse/README.md

 Here's what's happening:

 * The ```add_argument()``` method is used to specify which command-line options the program is willing to accept.
 In this case, I’ve named it square so that it’s in line with its function.
 * Command-line arguments are strings.
-Inorder to square the argument and print the result, we need to convert this argument to a number.
-In order to do this, we use the ```.action``` method and provide a lambda function that tries to convert user input into an integer.
+To square the argument and print the result, we need to convert this argument to a number.
+In order to do this, we use the ```.scan``` method to convert user input into an integer.
 * We can get the value stored by the parser for a given argument using ```parser.get<T>(key)``` method.

 ### Optional Arguments